Skip to content

 GET FREE ASSESSMENT

-Once the paper and wire are up, the heavy lifting begins.
+Once the paper and wire are installed, the heavy lifting begins.

 The Hawk

-This is the square board used to hold a pile of mortar.
+This is the square board (typically 13x13 inches) used to hold a pile of mortar in one hand while applying it with the other.

-Pro Tip: Choose Magnesium over Aluminum.
-Magnesium is lighter and develops a "grain" that holds the wet stucco better, preventing it from sliding off onto your boots.
+Pro Tip: Professional plasterers often prefer Magnesium hawks over aluminum.
+Magnesium is lighter and develops a "grain" that holds the wet stucco better, preventing the pile from sliding off.

 The Trowel